SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 7. **Concurrency Test**
    - **Objective**: Verify that the system handles concurrent operations without data corruption or crashes.
    - **Steps**:
-     1. Trigger multiple instances of `AutoDevAction` simultaneously.
+     1. Trigger multiple instances of `MultiStepPatchAction` simultaneously.
      2. Perform operations in multiple UI sessions at the same time.
    - **Expected Result**: All operations are processed correctly without interference, data corruption, or system crashes.